-- In October 2023, a group of auto dealers and its general manager paid the FTC \$1.1 million and agreed to dissolve their corporate owner entities to settle allegations regarding junk fees and discriminatory practices.
-The dealers allegedly charged junk addon fees to approximately half of its customers through deception or without authorization.
-For example, the FTC claimed that the dealers misled consumers into purchasing GAP insurance as a required addon even though it was optional, costing consumers increased fees and interest.
+- as a result, seeking various penalties, attorney's fees, costs. - In October 2023, an auto dealer group and its general manager paid the FTC \$1.1 million and agreed to dissolve their corporate owner entities to settle allegations regarding junk fees and discriminatory practices.
+The dealers allegedly charged junk add-on fees to approximately half of its customers through deception or without authorization.
+For example, the FTC claimed that the dealers misled consumers into purchasing GAP insurance as a required add-on even though it was optional, costing consumers increased fees and interest.
 The dealers also allegedly charged unwanted add-ons and larger interest rate markups to American Indian consumers at a higher rate than non-Latino white consumers. - In August 2023, the CFPB sued an auto loan servicer for various illegal practices.
 Those practices included disabling cars when consumers were not in default or were in communication with the servicer about payments, failing to refund GAP insurance premiums when consumers paid off their loans early or their cars were repossessed, double-billing consumers for collateral-protection coverage, misapplying extra loan payments from consumers, and repossessing vehicles from consumers who did not qualify for repossession or had taken action to stop repossession.
 The CFPB sought to recover millions of dollars in compensation to consumers as well as civil penalty fines. - In January 2023, the CFPB sued an auto lender for predatory lending schemes.
 The CFPB alleged that the company had misrepresented the cost of credit to defraud consumers into entering high-cost loans on used cars.
 Although the company complied with interest rate caps, it allegedly inflated principal balances based on consumers' projected performance under their credit agreements, sending numerous consumers into default.
 The company further allegedly incentivized auto dealers to mislead consumers into purchasing optional add-on products to the loans, such as vehicle service contracts, by making consumers believe the add-ons were required.
-The CFPB sought a civil penalty fine of \$1 million per day that the lender engaged in certain illegal conduct, among other fines and damages. - In October 2022, an auto dealer paid the FTC \$3.3 million to settle an enforcement action.
-The dealer allegedly deceived consumers by tacking hundreds to thousands of dollars in illegal junk fees onto car prices (e.g., extra fees for "certified," "inspected," or "reconditioned" cars) and discriminated against certain consumers with higher financing costs and fees.
+The CFPB sought a civil penalty fine of \$1 million per day that the lender engaged in certain illegal conduct, among other fines and damages.